johnliu55tw/pelican-cjk/README.rst

 Known exceptions
 ----------------

-This plugin works on the HTML data without any HTML parser, so there are some limitations on auto spacing in several rarely used scenarios:
+Auto spacing works on the HTML data without any HTML parser.
+For simplicity, some less used scenarios are not covered:

 1. If the word is in **nested** inline markup, no space will be added around it.
 This is not possible in reStructuredText, so only Markdown users will be